WazirX/wazirx-api/README.md

         1. `type`: asset code
         1. `name`: Display name of asset
         1. `withdrawFee`: Withdrawal fee of asset
-        1. `minWithdrawAmount`: Minimum withdrawal amount in single transaction
+        1. `minWithdrawAmount`: Minimum withdrawal amount in a single transaction
-        1. `maxWithdrawAmount`: Maximum withdrawal amount in single transaction
+        1. `maxWithdrawAmount`: Maximum withdrawal amount in a single transaction
         1. `deposit`: Denotes whether deposit is enabled or disabled
         1. `withdrawal`: Denotes whether withdrawal is enabled or disabled

 1. GET `/api/v2/tickers` [Live link](https://api.wazirx.com/api/v2/tickers)
-    > Get the latest market heart-beat for all the market for last 24hrs.
+    > Get the latest market heart-beat for all the markets for the last 24hrs.

     Returns JSON response which has active market data with all ticker related values.
     ### Response: